Classical Education Blended with Christian Values

 - “International Baccalaureate Releases Common Core Relationship Studies” – This official statement by IB demonstrates how IB views Common Core to have similar goals and values.

-- “IB Essay” – Mrs. Greb, OA Head of School, writes why Christian parents and schools should be concerned about IB and its moral relativism, association with academic consultants such as Peter Singer, and its ties to the United Nations.
+- “IB Essay” – Mrs. Greb, former OA Head of School, writes why Christian parents and schools should be concerned about IB and its moral relativism, association with academic consultants such as Peter Singer, and its ties to the United Nations.

 - HSLDA’s (Home School Legal Defense Association)